benradstone/wandisco-documentation-ldm/docs/command-reference.md

 ### `hive migration start`

-Start a hive migration or a list of hive migrations (comma separated).
+Start a hive migration or a list of hive migrations (comma-separated).

 :::note
 Specify the `--once` parameter to perform a one-time migration, and not continuously scan for new or changing metadata.